Traditional Vs Convenient

 Isn't it easier?
 For me, it is!

-So what I do is boil around 6 ¾ cup of water (1.7 liter) together with some generous salt and 2 tsp of baking soda.
+So what I do is boil around 6 ¾ cup of water (1.7 liter) together with some generous salt and 2 teaspoon of baking soda.

 And then I boil my noodles like always.

-As for me, 2 tsp is the sweet spot.
+As for me, 2 teaspoon is the sweet spot.

 Since this is a hard and stiff dough so a bit of work is needed.
 What I do is knead for 10 minutes, and leave the dough to rest for 30 minutes.
 Then I bash the dough with my rolling pin for another 10 minutes and leave it to rest for another 30 minutes.